Epy1/ads-for-days/README.md

 Merge the  macros in this order (recommended)
 Loop cruiseblock one time
+Loop hideevents one time
 Loop new1 five times
 Loop new2 three times
 Loop new3 one time
 Loop new5 one time
 Loop new4 five times
 Loop new5 one time
+Loop hideevents one time
 Loop cruiseblock one time

 Watches pretty much every single ad in the game